1. Guide for Authors

 This new section is devoted to all aspects of the experience and history of medicine, health care and related sciences throughout the field of andrology, with the goal of broadening and deepening the understanding of andrology.
 Important people in today’s field, who have been there and experienced, witnessed or even contributed to the evolution of the remarkable creativity and revolutions that have benefitted this field, will be invited to recall their experiences and the related history at their time.
 Besides invitations, we also welcome submissions and proposals.
 The text is limited to 3000 words.

-These are commentaries on current topics or on papers published elsewhere in the issue.
-All Commentaries are solicited by the editors and should not be submitted without prior approval.
+Commentaries, on current topics or papers published elsewhere in the issue, are solicited by the Editors; commentaries suggested by authors should not be submitted without prior approval.
 The editorial should include a link to the related manuscript with a phrase such as "Within this issue of Asian Journal of Andrology, Williams et al..."
-The Commentary should briefly review the findings, highlight good and bad points of the work and set the place of this work within the scientific community.
+The Commentary should briefly review the findings, highlight good and bad points of the work, and set the place of this work within the scientific community.
 The most interesting Commentaries are opinionated but balanced.

-3.4.6 Research Highlight
+3.4.6 Research Highlights

-Research Highlights are published by AJA in order to provide our readership with a ‘digest’ of the best and most interesting primary research papers that are being published in the field of andrology on all topics that relate to men’s health.
-These pieces are by invitation only and present short updates on any new progress in andrology.
-They should be no more than 1000 words and a maximum of 10 references.
+Research Highlights are published by AJA in order to provide a ‘digest’ of the best and most interesting primary research papers that are being published in the field of Andrology on all topics that relate to men’s health.
+These pieces are by invitation only and present short updates on any new progress in Andrology.

 3.4.7 Clinician’s Workshop